Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Introduction

 In this paper we propose a more comprehensive form of incremental intervention effects that accommodate not only time-varying treatments, but time-varying outcomes subject to right censoring (i.e., dropout).
-We provide an identifying expression for incremental effects when dropout is conditionally ignorable, still without requiring (treatment) positivity, and derive the nonparametric efficiency bound for estimating such effects.
-We go on to present efficient nonparametric estimators, showing that they converge at fast rates and give uniform inferential guarantees, even when nuisance functions are estimated flexibly at much slower rates with flexible machine learning tools under weak conditions.
-Importantly, we study the relative efficiency of incremental effects to more conventional deterministic effects in a novel infinite time horizon setting, where the number of timepoints can grow with sample size to infinity.
-We specifically show that incremental effects can yield near-exponential gains in this setup.
-Finally we conclude with a simulation study and apply our methods to a longitudinal study of the effect of low-dose aspirin on pregnancy outcomes to demonstrate the effectiveness of our method.
+We provide an identifying expression for incremental intervention effects when dropout is conditionally ignorable, still without requiring (treatment) positivity, and derive the nonparametric efficiency bound for estimating such effects.
+We go on to present efficient nonparametric estimators, showing that they converge at fast rates and give uniform inferential guarantees, even when nuisance functions are estimated at much slower rates with flexible machine learning tools.
+Importantly, we study the variance ratio of incremental effects to more conventional deterministic effects in a novel infinite time horizon setting, where the number of timepoints can grow with sample size to infinity.
+We specifically show that incremental intervention effects can reduce the variance near exponentially, thus yielding extraordinary gains in statistical precision in this setup.
+Finally, we conduct a simulation study and show that our proposed methods can successfully adjust for subject dropout in incremental intervention effects, and apply our methods to a longitudinal study of the effect of low-dose aspirin on pregnancy outcomes.